Volver al blog

 While serious infections from dogs are uncommon in healthy individuals, it is wise to take preventive measures:

-5. Consult Our Doctors at Acacia Pet Hospital: If you have concerns about your dog’s behavior or your health, reach out for professional advice.
+• Consult Our Doctors at Acacia Pet Hospital: If you are worried about a potential blood infection in dogs that could affect your family, or have concerns about your dog's health and behavior, reach out for professional advice.

 Conclusion